Building Villa in Bali as a Foreigner: Full Breakdown

 Here are the key permits you’ll need:

-Step #5: Stay Involved
+5. Stay Involved

 Once the design is approved, construction can finally begin.
 It’s essential to stay involved and monitor the progress.
 Regular check-ins can help catch any issues early and keep everything on track.

-How to Find a Reliable Construction Team
+How to Find a Reliable Bali Construction Team

 How Much Does It Cost to Build a Villa in Bali?